How Many VA Loans Can You Have?

 Let's look at some real-world situations where Veterans use their benefit multiple times or have multiple loans simultaneously.

 Relocation: A Veteran buys a home using a VA loan.
 Three years later, they receive PCS orders to another state.
 The real estate market is soft, so they decide to rent their home instead of selling.
-They have enough remaining entitlement to purchase a home at their new duty station with no down payment while keeping the first property as a rental.
+They have enough remaining entitlement or bonus entitlement to purchase a home at their new duty station with no down payment while keeping the first property as a rental.

 Upgrades: A Veteran uses their VA benefit to buy a starter home.
 Five years later, their family has grown and they need more space.
 They sell their starter home, pay off the VA loan, and use their restored entitlement to buy a larger home with zero down payment.